bucsspring2024/final-project-stft_ce/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=14589309&assignment_repo_type=AssignmentRepo)

-:warning: Everything between << >> needs to be replaced (remove << >> after replacing)

-# << CS110 Project >>
+# CS110 Project

-## CS110 Final Project  << Spring, 2024 >>
+CS110 Final Project Spring, 2024

 ## Team Members

 Sam Lin

 ## Project Description

-<< A three stage 2D pixel base street fighter game that you would see in a aracade back in the day.
+A three stage 2D pixel base street fighter game that you would see in a aracade back in the day.
 The game has a somewhat well design starter menu that allows the player to either begin the game or exit the application, the start menu also a volume slider that has a sword which can be slide to the left to decrease the volume of the music or to the right to increase it.
-After the entering the game there is a two second countdown before player drop to the ground and began the battle.>>
+After the entering the game there is a two second countdown before player drop to the ground and began the battle.

 ## GUI Design